Beware of MilletGluten Free

 At the top of the list of gluten containing foods is wheat, the indisputable, primary staple of the Western diet and the very foundation of the hopelessly misguided USDA Food Pyramid.
 Given how important bread and other wheat based carbohydrates are to our society’s basic food requirements, it’s no wonder that folks seek a quick and easy substitute for wheat bread and wheat based snacks when a gluten allergy or celiac disease has been diagnosed.

 Enter millet.
 This ancient grain was cultivated in East Asia as far back as 10,000 years ago, according to archaeologists.
 Surprisingly, cultivation of millet in prehistoric times was more prevalent than even rice, particularly in what is now China and the Korean peninsula.

 Despite the 5000 year difference in adapting this whole grain as a staple food, millet porridge is considered a traditional food in Russia as well as China!
-Use of millet is also widespread in Africa, known for its drought prone climate.
+Use of millet is also widespread in Africa, like the grain teff, likely due to the drought prone climate.